Central Park Media: Founding and growth

 Central Park Media was founded in 1990 by John O'Donnell as an anime supplier.
+He was the former founder of Sony Video Software and he championed its first anime titles Tranzor Z and Voltron: Defender of the Universe.
 During its heyday, CPM incorporated MD Geist as part of its U.S. Manga Corps logo.
 Curiosity by anime fans seeing the "corporate spokes mecha" in CPM's titles resulted in MD Geist becoming one of the company's bestselling titles.
 In 1996, CPM commissioned MD Geist creator Koichi Ohata to write and direct a sequel; at the same time, Ohata made a director's cut of the first title, adding new scenes and expanding the storyline.

 In 1992, CPM – through its Anime 18 division – released Urotsukidōji: Legend of the Overfiend, which became the first animated film to be given the NC-17 rating.
 Since its release, Urotsukidoji has become a cult classic among fans of anime, science fiction and horror genres, while at the same time, being one of the first anime titles to introduce the western public to the hentai genre.
 It was released in theaters across the United States in both subtitled and dubbed formats.

 In the mid-1990s, CPM expanded to distributing manga and manhwa through CPM Manga and CPM Manhwa, respectively.
 CPM Manga also featured adaptations of MD Geist, Armored Trooper Votoms, and Project A-ko by American writers and artists.

 Central Park Media headquarters was in the Fisk Building, located at 250 West 57th Street in Midtown Manhattan.
 They started out with just 3,400 square feet, but grew to 7,000 square feet in 1996 and would expand further to 10,000 square feet in January 2000.
 Through its history, the company has employed numerous figures in the video retail industry like Steven Kramer, Peter Castro, and Tom Reilly.
 In 2003, John Davis, Allen Rosenberg, and Stacey Santos were hired as account executives.